 Prepare this as a weeknight meal or for a large gathering, this will definitely bring that taste of Chinese takeout into your own home!

-Chicken thighs/breast: I may be a bit biased, but I love going for dark meat (aka. thighs) whenever I make orange chicken because of the extra fattiness and juiciness that dark meat lends.
+Chicken: I may be a bit biased, but I love going for dark meat (aka. thighs) whenever I make orange chicken due to the extra fattiness and juice that dark meat lends.
 I will say that I’ve tried this recipe with both dark and white chicken meat and they’ve both turned out equally as great!

-*Note: Be sure not to include too much of the pith (the white portion underneath the peel) when zesting your orange because it can turn your sauce incredibly bitter!
+Orange zest, orange juice: Of course, we can’t have orange chicken without the orange!
+For best results, go for fresh orange juice.
+Try not to include too much of the pith (the white portion underneath the peel) when zesting your orange because it can turn your sauce incredibly bitter.

 Instructions

 In a bowl, combine together all the ingredients for the batter.
-Whisk until you have a smooth and thin, paint-like batter consistency (add more water if it’s too thick).
-Mix in the chicken until all the pieces are well coated.
+Whisk until you have a smooth and thin, paint-like batter consistency.
+If you find the batter to still be a bit thick, add more water a tablespoon at a time to reach the desired consistency.

 Mix together all the ingredients for the orange sauce.
-Pour the sauce into a large pan or wok and bring to a boil for about 2 minutes.
-Stir in the cornstarch slurry and continue to simmer until the sauce has thickened.
+Pour the sauce into a large pan or wok and bring to a simmer over medium-heat for about 1 minute to gently heat the aromatics and to dissolve the sugars.

-Once thickened, toss in the fried chicken pieces until they’re fully coated in the orange sauce.
+Once thickened, add in the fried chicken pieces.
+Toss quickly to fully coat each chicken with the orange sauce.

 FAQs (Frequently Asked Questions)